-Our European information solutions product line, which includes both consumer and commercial products, is sold in the U.K., Portugal and Spain.
-These products are generated from credit records that we maintain.
-The consumer products we provide include credit reporting, credit scoring, risk management, fraud detection and modeling services.
-Our commercial products, such as business credit reporting and commercial risk management services, are only available in the U.K.
+Our Information Services product line is sold in the U.K., Portugal and Spain.
+These products are based on consumer credit records that we maintain.
+The Consumer Services products we provide include credit reporting, credit scoring, risk management, fraud detection and modeling services.
+Our Commercial Services products, such as business credit reporting and commercial risk management services, are only available in the U.K.

-In the U.K., we also provide both credit and direct marketing products and services, similar to our U.S. operations.
-Our core offerings include prospect list generation for businesses and consumers, along with analytics, related to marketing activities.
-We have a limited offering of marketing products in Spain as well.
-We also offer our personal solutions products in the U.K. under the branding of myEquifaxTM, an online service for consumers.
+In the U.K., we also provide both Credit Marketing and Direct Marketing products and services, similar to the U.S. Our core offerings include prospect list generation for marketing to businesses and consumers, along with analytics supporting marketing campaigns.
+We have a limited offering of Marketing Services' products in Spain as well.
+We also offer our Personal Solutions products in the U.K. under the branding of myEquifaxTM, a unique online service for consumers.

-Europe customers include financial institutions, mortgage lenders, governments, utilities and telecommunications companies.
-They utilize the information we provide to make decisions for a wide range of credit and business purposes, such as approval of loans, applications, verification of identities, account management and other related business uses.
+Europe customers include financial institutions, mortgage lenders, governments, utilities and telecommunications companies, which utilize the information we provide to make decisions for a wide range of credit and business purposes, such as approval of loans, applications, verification of identities, account management and other related business uses.
 Products are developed to respond to market needs and opportunities and may include variations of products offered in the U.S. market.